Dental Implants – Dallas, TX

 Missing Multiple Teeth

 Are you missing multiple teeth consecutively?
 We can use an implant-supported dental bridge to seamlessly close the gap in your smile.
-With Implants on either side of a custom-made prosthetic, we can complete your smile with beauty and function.
+Rather than relying on healthy teeth, a bridge can be secured onto one or two implant posts, delivering greater stability and chewing strength than a traditional bridge or partial denture.

 Missing All Teeth

 Understanding the Cost of Dental Implants

 The cost of your dental implants in Lake Highlands can range based on factors like the number of teeth you’re missing, the condition of your oral health, and the strength of your jawbone, which is why it’s hard to give a precise estimate without examining your mouth first.
 It’s also important to understand that the type of restoration you need will also influence the overall cost of your treatment.